-Pursuant to the Regulations on Management of Housing Provident Fund (the "Regulations on HPF") which was promulgated by the State Council on April 3, 1999 and was amended on March 24, 2002, PRC enterprises must register with relevant Housing Provident Fund ("HPF") management center, open special HPF accounts at a designated bank and make timely HPF contributions for their employees.
+Pursuant to the Regulations on Management of Housing Provident Fund (the "Regulations on HPF") which was promulgated by the State Council on April 3, 1999 and was amended on March 24, 2002, and on March 24, 2019 respectively, PRC enterprises must register with relevant Housing Provident Fund ("HPF") management center, open special HPF accounts at a designated bank and make timely HPF contributions for their employees.
 In accordance with the Regulations on HPF, if an enterprise fails to register with HPF or to open special HPF accounts for its employees, it can be ordered by the relevant HPF authority to register and open an account within a certain timeframe, furthermore, the enterprise will be liable for a fine of RMB 10,000 to RMB 50,000 if it fails to comply such an order.
 Further, if an enterprise fails to pay in full or in part its HPF contributions, such enterprise will be ordered by the HPF enforcement authorities to make such contributions, and may be compelled by the people's court that has jurisdiction over the matter to make such contributions.

 The China Operating Companies are subject to the Regulation on HPF.
 Accordingly, if the China Operating Companies fail to make adequate HPF contributions for their employees, such failure may give rise to a private cause of action (complaints) by such individual(s) against the relevant China Operating Companies.
 All of the China Operating Companies have registered with relevant HPF authorities in the PRC (except Dingxuan, REIT Ecological, Horgos Ta-REIT and REIT Yancheng which currently do not have any full-time employees and have not opened an HPF account as of the date of this annual report), but have not made adequate HPF contributions for some of their employees.
-We estimate the amount of HPF contributions that the applicable China Operating Companies din to make, but should have made for the year ended December 31, 2018 and 2018 were less than \$20,000.
+We estimate the amount of HPF contributions that the applicable China Operating Companies did not make, but should have made for the year ended December 31, 2019 were less than \$20,000.
 As of the date of this annual report, the Company has not received any notice, demand or order from the competent authorities nor any claims or complaints from current or former employees regarding our non-compliance in this regard.
-In addition, Mr. Li has executed a indemnity agreement in favor of the China Operating Companies on September 30, 2017, pursuant to which he agreed to indemnify the China Operating Companies are required to make such payments in full, such payments may have adverse financial or operational impact on the Company.
-In addition, the China Operating Companies are required to abor disputes or complaint from current or former employees.
+In addition, Mr. Li has executed a indemnity agreement in favor of the China Operating Companies on September 30, 2017, pursuant to which he agreed to indemnify the China Operating Companies in full against any losses and penalties that they may suffer as a result of the non-payment of HPF contributions.
+To the extent any of the China Operating Companies are required to make such payments in full, such payments may have adverse financial or operational impact on the Company.
+In addition, the China Operating Companies may be subject to labor disputes or complaint from current or former employees.